Knowledge base

 - Give a name to the signature.

-- Specify a name for your identity (it will be displayed next to your email address in messages received by your correspondents).
+- Specify a name for your identity (it will be displayed next to your email address in the messages received by your correspondents).

 - Choose whether or not to share the signature with all users of the Mail address.

-- Click on Advanced Settings to choose the location to insert your signature: before the message (= header) or after the message (= signature)
+- Click on Advanced settings to choose the location to insert your signature: before the message (= header) or after the message (= signature)

 - Refer to this other guide regarding the choice of sending/replying addresses.

-- Click on the Create the Signature button.
+- Click the Create signature button.

 Signature formatting

-To avoid a line break that is too spaced out, use the caps lock key in conjunction with the ENTER key on your keyboard, which will be equivalent to the HTML tag <br>
+To avoid excessive line breaks, use the Shift key in conjunction with the ENTER key on your keyboard, which is equivalent to the HTML tag <br> that causes a line break instead of a new paragraph.

 Set a default signature